 New to TalkTalk or just upgraded to fibre? your line will go through a stabilisation period which usually lasts for around two weeks.
 It's normal for your speeds to vary during this time.

-The first thing to do is run a speed test and compare the result to the estimated speed in your welcome pack.
+The first thing to do is run a speed test if you haven't already, and compare the result to the estimated speed in your welcome pack.
 If your current speed is similar to your estimated speed, the good news is that your broadband is working as we'd expect it to.

 Now check that your equipment is set up correctly.